Join millions of Canadians who have already trusted Loans Canada

 100% FREE.
 NO OBLIGATION.

-Over the course of a few years, the total cost of tuition can be very high and require several years to repay.
+Given the high cost of attending college or university, many Canadian students struggle to pay off their debts.
 To help offset these financial hurdles, many provinces offer some form of debt relief for student loans.

 Student Loan Forgiveness For Doctors And Nurses In Canada

-Family physicians can receive up to $40,000 in Canada Student Loan forgiveness over a maximum time period of 5 years.
-Nurses or nurse practitioners can receive up to $20,000 over a maximum time period of 5 years ($4,000 per year).
+Family physicians can receive up to $60,000 in Canada Student Loan forgiveness over a maximum period of 5 years.
+Nurses or nurse practitioners can receive up to $30,000 over a maximum period of 5 years.

 Provincial Government Debt Relief Programs For Student Loans